khuzaimahSohail/khuzaimahSohail/README.md

 - 💞️ I’m looking to collaborate on Flutter Flow
 - 📫 How to reach me on linkedin or on fb or insta : Khuzaimah Sohail
 - 😄 Pronouns: ...
-- ⚡ Fun fact: I am using pc since i was 2 y/o
+- ⚡ Fun fact: I am using internet since i was 2 y/o

 <!---
 khuzaimahSohail/khuzaimahSohail is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.